yano404/ADRSIR-API/README.md

 You will see the interactive API documentation.

 ### Deploy with gunicorn and nginx
-1. Edit `adrsir-api.service` to suite your environments.
+1. Edit `adrsir-api.service` to suite your environment.
 ```
 [Service]
 # Modify to suit your environment